cakephp/docs/en/views/helpers/form.rst

 Adding Custom Widgets
 =====================

-CakePHP makes it easy to add custom control widgets in your application, and use them like any other control type.
+You can add custom control widgets in CakePHP, and use them like any other control type.
 All of the core control types are implemented as widgets, which means you can override any core widget with your own implementation as well.

 Building a Widget Class
 -----------------------